Welcome from the Head of School

 And finally, there is joy!
 SMS students arrive at school each day, excited to learn alongside their friends.
 They are guided by experienced, talented teachers who know their likes and dislikes, as well as their strengths and areas of challenge.
 This fosters a safe and fun learning environment.
 Students expand their learning through arts and innovation classes, studying a foreign language, gardening, and more.

-We look forward to welcoming you in person or through our website and, we invite you to experience for yourself the joy of learning that happens at Shrewsbury Montessori School.
+In addition to learning about SMS through our website, we look forward to welcoming you in person to experience for yourself the joy of learning that happens at Shrewsbury Montessori School.
 I hope you find SMS as inspirational and exciting as I do!

 Interim Head of School